 In the case of differentiation, the chain rule allows one to reduce all derivatives to a standard form, represented in the Wolfram Language using Derivative.
 But for integration, no such similar standard form exists, and as a result you often have to make definitions for several different versions of the same integral.
 Changes of variables and other transformations can rarely be done automatically by Integrate.

 This integral cannot be done in terms of any of the standard mathematical functions built into the Wolfram Language.

 Before you add your own rules for integration, you have to remove write protection.

 You can set up your own rule to define the integral to be, say, a "Jones" function.

-can do integrals that give Jones functions.
+Now the Wolfram Language can do integrals that give Jones functions.

 As it turns out, the integral can in principle be represented as an infinite sum of hypergeometric functions, or as a suitably generalized Kampé de Fériet hypergeometric function of two variables.